Lunatrius/Schematica/README.md

         7. Append `;%JAVA_HOME%\bin` EXACTLY AS SHOWN and click `Ok`.
 Make sure the location is correct; double-check just to make sure.
 3. Open up your command line and run `javac`.
 If it spews out a bunch of possible options and the usage, then you're good to go.
 If not try the steps again.

-#### Setup Gradle
-***
-You may skip this entire section and use the provided Gradle wrapper instead (use `gradlew` instead of `gradle`).
-***
-Gradle is used to execute the various build tasks when compiling Schematica.

-1. Download and install Gradle.
-    * [Windows/Mac download link](http://www.gradle.org/downloads).
-You only need the binaries, but choose whatever flavor you want.
-        * Unzip the package and put it wherever you want, eg `C:\Gradle`.
-    * Linux: Installation methods for certain popular flavors of Linux are listed below.
-If your distribution is not listed, follow the instructions specific to your package manager or install it manually [here](http://www.gradle.org/downloads).
-        * Gentoo: `emerge dev-java/gradle-bin`
-        * Archlinux: You'll have to install it from the [AUR](https://aur.archlinux.org/packages/gradle).
-        * Ubuntu/Debian: `apt-get install gradle`
-        * Fedora: Install Gradle manually from its website (see above), as Fedora ships a "broken" version of Gradle.
-Use `yum install gradle` only if you know what you're doing.
-2. Set up the environment.
-    * Windows: Set environment variables for Gradle.
-        1. Go back to `Environment Variables` and then create a new system variable.
-        2. For `Variable Name`, input `GRADLE_HOME`.
-        3. For `Variable Value`, input something similar to `C:\Gradle-1.10` exactly as shown (or wherever your Gradle installation is), and click `Ok`.
-        4. Scroll down to `Path` again, and append `;%GRADLE_HOME%\bin` EXACTLY AS SHOWN and click `Ok`.
-Once again, double-check the location.
-3. Open up your command line and run `gradle`.
-If it says "Welcome to Gradle [version].", then you're good to go.
-If not try the steps again.

 #### Setup Git
 Git is used to clone Schematica and update your local copy.